 Saving an Action Plan

-Whatever is the approach (effort- or simulator-driven), by clicking on the Simulate button Kiuwan will generate the full list of defects to be fixed, as well as the future values of Kiuwan indicators after completion of the Action Plan.
+Whatever is the approach (effort- or simulator-driven), click Simulate to generate a full list of defects to be fixed, as well as the future values of Kiuwan indicators after completion of the Action Plan.

-Click on Save this action plan button to create the Action Plan, or continues the simulation until you find an appropriate plan that suits your needs.
+Click Save this action plan to create the Action Plan, or continue the simulation until you find an appropriate plan that suits your needs.

 Monitoring the execution progress of an Action Plan

-Clicking on Action Plans tab of Code Analysis will show all the available Action Plans for the selected application.
+Select the Action Plans tab of Code Analysis to show all the available Action Plans for the selected application.